 Processes, trends, and expectations are always in flux, and technology so often drives the changes.
-As you enter a new decade, a refresh of your routine is in order.
-So, whether you’re new to legal research or looking to stay on top of your game in the 2020s, here are some modern best practices for legal research every attorney should implement.
+Sometimes those changes can turn nearly impossible tasks into ones that are now feasible.
+When that happens, a refresh of your routine is in order.
+So, whether you’re new to legal research or looking to stay on top of your game, here are some modern best practices for legal research every attorney should implement.

 1. Start with a quick scan of relevant law

 There’s a lot of law out there.
 Reading all of it is simply impossible.
 Today’s lawyer in-the-know also turns to synopses, descriptions, and filters to get a rapid look at the summary and holdings of a case.
 These tools help winnow out information that is perhaps related, but not necessarily relevant to your research.
 Saving precious time spent digging deep into what could be a dead end.

 2. Get insight into changes in the law

 The importance of dealing with up-to-date information is obvious.
 But looking past mere awareness of current law, attorneys must take steps to ensure that they know how it differs from previous versions.
 Without that context, it’s easy to misunderstand the current state of the law, and what impact it has on your case.
 Fortunately, a historical view is easy with modern legal research tools such as Statutes Compare and Regulations compare which highlight changes for quick insights into the past and present.

 3. Eliminate invalid citations as quickly as possible

 Building your case on solid footing is essential to clients.
 Doing so in a timely fashion is essential to your bottom line.
 Top attorneys will use every tool in their kit to get to work efficiently while maintaining (or improving) the quality of their work.
 KeyCite flags in Westlaw Edge immediately indicate whether anything has been negatively treated in a case so you don’t have to navigate to the full document.
 It’s the assurance you need, right within your search results.